 Consequently, you will get the duplicate rows removed automatically from your data set.

-Read more: How to Remove Duplicate Rows Based on One Column in Excel
+Read More: How to Remove Duplicate Names in Excel

-3. Insert UNIQUE Function to Remove Duplicates While Keeping the First Value in Excel
+3. Inserting UNIQUE Function to Remove Duplicates While Keeping the First Value in Excel

 You can also use the UNIQUE function of Excel to delete the duplicate values while keeping the first value in Excel.
 To do this, follow the steps below.